coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

 ```

 You can add as many dependencies to copy-paste field values from different modules.
 As you see above we have used two `<dependency>` tags in order to take values from **Assets** when we fill the `related_assets` and to take from **ProductComponent** filling the `related_productcomponent` between `<field>` tags.

+### Example of conditions on read-only fields

+When we set a field to display type 2 or 4, that field will not be present in the edit view of the record because they are fields that will be automatically filled in the background when saved.
+This is a problem for Field Dependencies because these happen completely in the browser.
+The change and the evaluation of the conditions are done in the browser when editing, where the read-only value is not present.
+If we need to add a dependency with a condition based on a read-only value we have to get the value into the browser.
+To achieve that we have to add an `EDITVIEWHTML` business action with this structure:

+`<input type="hidden" id="cf_1329" name="cf_1329" value="{$FIELDS['cf_1329']}">`

+This will add the input with the read-only field value to the browser where the field dependency code can read it and evaluate the conditions.

 ### Mode functionality